ankitmaloo/ankitm.github.io/_posts/2025-10-24-reverse-engg-catan.md

 ---
 ## Introduction

 AI Browser agents are all the rage right now.
-I thought it would be useful to test them on a real world problem possibly faced by n of 1.
-That is me.
+I thought it would be useful to test them on a real world problem possibly faced by n of 1 (me).
 Giving the tl;dr upfront: unfortunately, they were not made for my needs.
 So, I landed on something which worked quite well, and that I can see myself using immediately for many other tasks.

 Before I tell you what AI did, let me outline the task for you.
 I occasionally like to reverse engineer games by playing against inbuilt AI and trying different tactics to find loopholes.
 One such game is Catan from Catan Universe.
 The game is in browser, build in unity and webGL.
 Task is simple: reverse engineer the game logic like how I do it.